ProjectPiLabs/.github/profile/README.md

 ![project pi banner](/assets/Twitter.png)

-Hello Pi Pals, Welcome to the Project Pi GitHub 🔨
+Hello Pioneers, Welcome to the Project Pi GitHub 🔨

 The Project Pi GitHub is a place where Project Pi contributors come together to grow a wider staking ecosystem. 🌍 We are a community of contributors strongly aligned with open-source culture and we welcome any new contributions, feature requests, issues or pull requests 💡